Do you own a business? Will you inherit one? Does a family member?

 For owners or beneficiaries of companies, they must also take into account the future of the business.

-If you own a business or will inherit one, you should start to familiarize yourself with ways to protect the existing entity by understanding the types of different businesses.
+If you own a business or will inherit one, you should start to familiarize yourself with ways to protect the existing entity.
 If you’re inheriting a business, you need to make sure the person you are receiving it from has protected not only their interest but your future interest.
 Below you will find some information about estate planning for business owners and entrepreneurs.
-Additionally, if you don’t have a personal estate plan, you can find out more information here on general estate planning.

 Whether you are the sole proprietor or a partner of an organization, you will need a succession plan for the inheritance of your portion of the company.
 When considering the direction of your enterprise after your departure, there are three main options: